 On a related note, I always make sure my own finished work uses more advanced techniques than those that I'm teaching at the party.
 I don't want to minimize my own work by implying that anyone can learn to do it in a couple of hours!

 Another option for boosting sales at this type of party is to allow customers to buy kits.
 Allow them to choose enough raw materials needed to make the same craft that they have learned at the party.
 You might have an instruction sheet available in case they want to give the kit as a gift to someone who was not at the party.
 Some nice but inexpensive packaging would finish off the kit.

-Here are a few strategies I've used to make things easier for people who have hosted craft home parties for me:
+Here are a few strategies you can use to make things easier for people who host craft home parties for you:

 Prepare invitations with everything a guest would need to know.
 Include your company logo and some photos of the craft they will make or your own finished work (depending on the type of party) to make it look really professional.
 Leave space to fill in the date, time, and host's contact information, and she can hand them out to her friends and family.

 You can also prepare an email version of your invitation or use a site like Evite to send invitations online.
 Email invitations are great because you can send them for free, and they make it extremely easy for your host to invite her friends who have email access.
 Keep in mind, some people (like my mom!) are not email users, so it's wise to have a few paper invitations available as well.